gvcallen/parax/docs/index.md

 **Parax**, is a declarative, parametric modelling library built on top of [JAX](https://github.com/jax-ml/jax) and [Equinox](https://github.com/patrick-kidger/equinox).

 At its core, the library provides a `Parameter` class which can be set as fixed for training, as well as assigned arbitrary metadata.
-Core metadata includes assigning a name, description, scale, bounds, probability distribution and bijector (invertible transformation).

 | **Parax** |  |
 |-------------|-------|
 | **Author**  | Gary Allen |
 | **Homepage** | [github.com/parax/parax](https://github.com/parax/parax) |
 | **Docs** | [gvcallen.github.io/parax](https://gvcallen.github.io/parax) |

+## Features

+- **Easily fix parameters**: Easily specify parameters as *fixed* and partition your model based on this using *parax.partition*.
+- **Attach arbitrary metadata**: Allows attaching arbitrary metadata to model parameters, natively catering for distributions, bijections, scaling, bounds and a name.
+- **Encapsulated constraints and scaling**: Abstracts away scaling and bijector transformations by eagerly casting to a JAX array.
+This can be used, for example, to enforce parameter positivity or arbitrary constraints during optimization.
+- **Extended Equinox module**: Provides `parax.Module` to allow easy updating, fixing, freeing, or mapping parameters deep within complex models using simple string pathsand bulk `with_*` methods.

 ## Installation
 Parax can be installed using pip directly: